 Life Imitates Art When Gunman Comes Knocking on Steve Jackson’s Door

 Date: July 23,2014 (WildBlue Press Archive)

 True crime author Steve Jackson was sitting in his home office, lamenting his softball team losing two games that morning, and working on his next book when a teen-aged girl came to the door and asked for help, claiming she and her boyfriend had been in a car accident.
 Now Jackson is writing a story about the episode when true crime became real life; available in late May.

-I also have plans for a crime thriller series of my own based on a hard-driving U.S. Marshal named Heck Thomas, who is part of the agency’s violent fugitive task force.
-And I have a literary novel in the works called ISLA MUJERES, which is part action-adventure, part romance.
+And I have plans for a crime thriller series of my own based on a hard-driving U.S. Marshal named Heck Thomas, who is part of the agency’s violent fugitive task force.
 So stay tuned.

-I like to travel for both work and pleasure and in the past couple of years have been to Russia, the Czech Republic, Greece, the Cayman Islands twice (I know, I know … I had it rough) and places in the United States including New York, California and Oregon.
+I like to travel for both work and pleasure including Russia, Micronesia and Malaysia, the Czech Republic, Greece, the Cayman Islands twice (I know, I know … I had it rough) and places in the United States including New York, California and Oregon.
 But Colorado will always be home-base and is to me the most beautiful place on the planet.
 I also play guitar (fair) and, of course, enjoy reading though there never seems to be enough time to get to all of the books I’d like.
 I have great friends who help me enjoy this incredible place I live.
 I also have three daughters and a grandson, all of whom I adore.
 Life is good.